vipulnaik/diet-exercise-health/events/2025/2025-blood-test-plans.md

 ## Tests

-Total so far ecluding enhanced lipid panel that is only from Marek Diagnostics:
+Total so far excluding enhanced lipid panel that is only from Marek Diagnostics:

 * Own Your Labs: $521
 * Marek Diagnostics: $246 plus $5 phlebotomist fee, totaling to $251; if we add the enhanced lipid panel we get to $301